psalm/psalm.dev/inline/psalm-3-and-a-half.md

 JavaScript and PHP share a bunch of common paradigms, and developers at web-oriented companies often switch between the two.
 I and others at Vimeo love the thoughtful type system that TypeScript’s authors have created.
 It helps make sense of JavaScript paradigms, and I want Psalm to be able to offer the same for PHP.

+Some of the following ideas are borroed from TypeScript, some from [Hack](https://hacklang.org), and some are fully home-grown.

 ### Improved support for @template (generic annotations)

 A few months ago [I wrote an article](https://medium.com/vimeo-engineering-blog/uncovering-php-bugs-with-template-a4ca46eb9aeb) about Psalm’s support for `@template`.
 That article got a lot of attention, but, more importantly, it got a lot of people to add `@template` types to their own codebases, and I’ve fixed over 100 template-related issues over on github.com.